-Built in 2010, by Washburn and Doughty Associates of East Boothbay, Maine (hull #98) as the ATB Mary Ann Moran for the Moran Towing Corporation of Greenwich, Connecticut.
+Built in 2010, by Washburn and Doughty Associates of East Boothbay, Maine (hull #98) as the ATB Mary Ann Moran for the Moran Towing Corporation of New Canaan, Connecticut.

 Named for the wife of the ConAgra Grain Company executive Gary Redmann.
 The unit was constructed for service on a charter to ConAgra grain products, between New Orleans, Louisiana and Puerto Rico.
 A charter that was being serviced by a conventional tug and barge unit.
 However, the use of an ATB was found to be more economical with regards to time underway and fuel efficiency.

-Her deck equipment consists of a Markey CEWP-90, 40 horsepower electric capstan mounted on the stern, and a Markey CEW-60, 15 horsepower electric capstan mounted on the bow.
-The tug is fitted with an INTERcon "C" series coupler system with 34(in) rams.
+Her deck equipment consists of a Markey CEWP-90, 27(in) diameter, 40 horsepower, electric capstan on her stern.
+And, a Markey CEW-60, 15 horsepower, electric capstan on her bow.

-She is married to a 400(ft), 27,000 DWT dry bulk barge, the Virginia.
-Which was built in 1982, by Galveston Shipbuilding of Galveston, Texas.
+She is "married" to a 400(ft), 27,000 DWT dry bulk barge, the Virginia.
+Which was constructed in 1982, by Galveston Shipbuilding of Galveston, Texas.
 The barge was converted at Gulf Marine Repair of Tampa, Florida for service as an articulated barge for the Moran Towing Corporation.